19hours/sg-statutes/Acts/Energy Conservation Act.md

 “batch type-approval”, “modified type-approval” and “type‑approval” have the same meanings as in rule 3D of the Road Traffic (Motor Vehicles, Registration and Licensing) Rules (Cap.
 276, R 5);

-“FEL effective date” or “fuel economy labelling effective date”, in relation to any motor vehicle, means the date on which the motor vehicle becomes one of a class, description or type of motor vehicle specified in an order under section 40;
+“FEL effective date” or “fuel economy and vehicular emissions labelling effective date”, in relation to any motor vehicle, means the date on which the motor vehicle becomes one of a class, description or type of motor vehicle specified in an order under section 40;

+[Act 24 of 2017 wef 01/01/2018]

-“sale” includes attempting to sell, causing or allowing to be sold, or displaying for sale.
+“sale” includes attempting to sell, causing or allowing to be sold, or displaying for sale;

+[Act 24 of 2017 wef 01/01/2018]

+“vehicular emission”, in relation to a motor vehicle, means any vehicular emission that is a prescribed vehicular emission under section 11AA of the Road Traffic Act (Cap.
+276).

+[Act 24 of 2017 wef 01/01/2018]

-### Motor vehicles subject to fuel economy requirements
+### Motor vehicles subject to requirements on fuel economy and vehicular emissions

 40\.
-The Transport Minister may, after consultation with the Land Transport Authority, by order published in theGazette, declare any class, description or type of motor vehicle to be subject to the fuel economy requirements in this Division from the date specified in the order.
+The Transport Minister may, after consultation with the Land Transport Authority, by order published in theGazette, declare any class, description or type of motor vehicle to be subject to the requirements on fuel economy and vehicular emissions in this Division from the date specified in the order.

+[Act 24 of 2017 wef 01/01/2018]

-### Fuel economy certificate, data and testing
+### Fuel economy and vehicular emissions certificate, data and testing

-41\.
-Any authorised dealer, manufacturer or importer of motor vehicles intending to sell or offer for sale any motor vehicle of a class, description or type specified in an order under section 40 in Singapore on or after the FEL effective date in respect of that motor vehicle shall —
+41\.—(1) Any authorised dealer, manufacturer or importer of motor vehicles intending to sell or offer for sale any motor vehicle of a class, description or type specified in an order under section 40 in Singapore on or after the FEL effective date in respect of that motor vehicle shall —

 (a) when applying for type-approval, batch type-approval or modified type-approval in respect of motor vehicles of that class, description or type, submit to the Registrar all of the following documents relating to the class, description or type of motor vehicle, in accordance with the prescribed requirements:

 (i) a certificate relating to fuel economy issued by a standards organisation or an international authority recognised by the Registrar;

-(ii) fuel consumption and carbon dioxide emissions data issued by a vehicle emission testing laboratory recognised by the Registrar or measured in accordance with any prescribed method or any method which meets any prescribed criteria;
+(ii) data on fuel consumption and vehicular emissions (including vehicular emissions levels) measured or determined in accordance with such method or any method which meets such criteria as may be provided for in regulations made under section 62;

+[Act 24 of 2017 wef 01/01/2018]

-(iii) such other information and documents relating to fuel economy as may be prescribed; and
+(iii) such other information and documents relating to fuel economy and vehicular emissions as may be prescribed; and

+[Act 24 of 2017 wef 01/01/2018]

 (b) if required by the Registrar —